davidscheutz/SwiftUDF/README.md

 }
 ```

-Using the `@Loop` annotation, `SwiftUDF` will automatically generate a "BaseLoop", providing the following functionalities:
+Using the `@Loop(State, Event)` annotation, `SwiftUDF` will generate a "BaseLoop" `class` including the following functionalities:
 - first level read-only variables for each field of the `State` each field of the `State`
 - update functions for each field of the `State`
-- functions for every case of the `Event` enum
+- a dedicated function for every user input aka every case of the `Event` enum

 ### Binding the `View` with the `Loop`